The tools I use.

 - eza replaces ls everywhere — I have a bunch of aliases for this.

-- zoxide replaces cd.
+- zoxide compliments cd.
 It makes jumping between directories way quicker as it learns.

 - fzf is wired into basically everything.